2020 United States Senate election in Wyoming: Results

 Lummis outperformed fellow Republican Donald Trump in the concurrent presidential election by 2.9%, or 4,541 votes.
 She also won Albany County by 1%, or 182 raw votes, while Trump lost it by 2.7%, or 513 votes.
 She performed significantly better in the Democratic stronghold of Teton County, receiving 37.3% of the total vote, compared to Trump's 29.6%.
-Lummis’s over-performance was likely in part due to the fact that there were no third-party candidates running in the Senate race, while the presidential race saw Libertarian Jo Jorgensen winning 5,768 votes, or 2.1% of the vote, and independent candidate Brock Pierce getting 2,208 votes, or 0.8%.